 HSC trusts can choose when to charge for care and support provided in your own home.
 If the trust has decided that you need care provided at home, they will then decide whether or not you need to pay for it.

 Read about the different ways to pay for care in Northern Ireland, and the amount you might be expected to pay.

-Not everyone will be eligible to have care or support paid for by their local authority.
-Eligibility is determined through a financial assessment of the person receiving the care or support.
+Not everyone will have their care and support paid for by their local HSC trust.
+Eligibility is decided using a financial assessment.

 Once it is decided that someone has needs that make them eligible for support, the HSC trust has a duty to provide sufficient support to ensure that these are met.